Niravanaa/Replace-and-Convert/README.md

 ```
 7. The generated file will be saved as a Word document (`[CompanyName]_[Position].docx`) and automatically converted into PDF format.
 8. The original Word document will be deleted.
-9. To quit the script, press `q` when prompted to repeat the process.

 ## Acknowledgements
 * Idea inspired by [Keshan Kathiripilay](https://www.linkedin.com/in/keshankathiripilay/).